chloerodd/Around-the-world-memory-game/README.md

 * As a player, I want to have my score go up by 1 point per matched pair.
 * As a player, if a pair is mismatched the cards turn back over.
 * As a player, when all cards are matched I want the game to be over and the winner to be announced.
+* As a player, when I mismatch the next player will have a chance to go.

 #### Stretch Goals
 * As a player, I want an intro/landing screen.